StanfordVL/iGibson/README.md

 Please see the demos and gibson2/utils/vr_logging.py for more details on the data saving/replay system.

 To use the VR hand asset, please download and unzip the asset and put it into assets/models under the folder name 'vr_hand'.
+The asset is stored in a drive folder and is entitled vr_hand.zip.
 Link to VR hand zip: https://drive.google.com/drive/folders/1zm3ZpPc7yHwyALEGfsb0_NybFMvV81Um?usp=sharing

 Have fun in VR!